Free Erie County Public Records Lookup (Search Anyone)

 There are several custodians for Erie County criminal records.
 The court system is the best place to start a search.

-See Prior Charges & Criminal Convictions Through the Erie County Clerk of Courts Office
+Look Up Prior Charges & Criminal Convictions via the Erie County Clerk of Court

 The Erie County Clerk of Courts is the official record custodian for the county’s Common Pleas Court, which tries felony cases, along with some civil cases.
 Luckily, the Clerk’s Public Information Case System makes it easy to track down criminal court records.